robnagler/robnagler.github.io/_posts/2024-04-28-Flukes-Flaws-BandBox.md

 ### Second Sketch

-I ended up with 1.25 inch oak dowels which worked well with 1.75 inch (inner diameter) PVC tubing.
+I ended up with 1.25 inch oak dowels.
+The PVC tubing is labeled as 1 1/4, which is actually 1.375 inch so a 1.25 inch dowel fits perfectly for smooth rolling.
 It was time for a second sketch:

 ![Second BandBox Sketch](/assets/i/20240428/sketch-2.jpg){: height="250"}